SwedbankPay/developer.swedbankpay.com/payments/mobile-pay/index.md

 ## API requests

-The API-requests depend on the payment method you are using when implementing the Payment Link scenario, see [purchase flow](#purchase-flow).
+The API requests depend on the payment method you are using when implementing the Payment Link scenario, see [purchase flow](#purchase-flow).
 One-phase payment metods will not implement capture, cancellation or reversal.
 The options you can choose from when creating a payment with key operation set